DunderGG/android-watch-faces/docs/architecture.md

 ## Files and responsibilities

+> Directory overview and specific roles of manifests, resources, scene graphs, and build scripts.

 | File | Responsibility |
 | --- | --- |
 | `AndroidManifest.xml` | Identifies a watch-only, no-code application and declares the WFF version. |